Asymptotic value of the multidimensional Bohr radius: Introduction and preliminaries

-holds for all $x\in r.G$ and for all holomorphic functions $f \in H(G,D)$ with an expansion \eqref{eqf} about origin.
+holds for all $x\in rG$ and for all holomorphic functions $f \in H(G,D)$ with the expansion \eqref{eqf} about the origin.
 Here $d(f(0),\partial D)$ denotes the Euclidean distance between $f(0)$ and the boundary $\partial D$ of the domain $D$.
-In 1914, Bohr gave a remarkable result \cite{Bohr14} (due to the work of Riesz, Schur, Wiener) states that $K^\mathbb{C}_\mathbb{D}(\mathbb{D})=1/3 $.
-An application of this result in the Banach algebras given by Dixon in \cite{D95}.
-After this, Bohr's result have been very popular to many mathematician.
-To see the progress on this topic, we refer survey article \cite{Abu-M16} and for recent results related to the Bohr phenomenon with complex variables, reader can refer to \cite{AAL20,BD19,Kaypon18,LLP2020,LPW2020,LP2019}.
+The definition of $K^G_X(D)$ is introduced by Hamada et al. \cite{HHK} (see also \cite{BD21}).
+In this setting, Bohr's remarkable result may be restated as $K^\mathbb{D}_\mathbb{C}(\mathbb{D})=1/3 $.
+A relevant application of this outcome in the field of Banach algebras was provided by Dixon in \cite{D95}.
+After this, Bohr's result gained immense popularity among mathematicians.
+To see the progress on this topic, readers are encouraged to explore a comprehensive survey articles \cite{Abu-M16}, \cite[Chapter 8]{GarMasRoss-2018}, and the monograph \cite{DGMS19}.
+Additionally, for the latest developments pertaining to the Bohr phenomenon in the realm of complex variables, the references \cite{BDK04,BB04,Kaypon18,KM07,LLP2020} serve as valuable resources.